rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 ## `ssh`-in-a-`for`-loop meets Rake

-* Dependency-oriented but works on multiple hosts in parallel.
+* Dependency-oriented but works<br />on multiple hosts in parallel.